yueyujiang/GG2_scripts/README.md

 1. run
 `bash select_copy/select_copy_by_leave_out2.sh tree_file seq_file1 seq_fil2 > error1.txt` and
 `bash select_copy/select_copy_by_leave_out2.sh tree_file seq_file2 seq_fil1 > error2.txt`,
-this will give us error1.txt and error2.txt that containing the placement error for all the sequences.
-Then select the copies with lowest errors among multiple copies.
+this will give us error1.txt and error2.txt that contain the placement error for all the sequences.
+Then we can select the copies with lowest errors among multiple copies.

 ## uDance
 Run